Students and Parents

 A Certificate of Residence is required of any New York State resident taking a course at a community college and must be submitted annually.
 Applications for Certificates of Residence are processed through the CollegeNow Office.
 A student’s teacher or guidance counselor will collect the application and supporting documentation at the beginning of the semester.

-Students residing in Tompkins County, foreign exchange students, and students who have not been a New York State resident for the past full year do not need to submit an application.
+Students residing in Tompkins or Cortland County, foreign exchange students, and students who have not been a New York State resident for the past full year do not need to submit an application.
 Students who already have a valid certificate on file do not need to submit an application.

 If you need assistance completing the application, please contact CollegeNow at 607.844.8222, Ext.
 4311.